AnasJafir/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4.Create an empty file
-5.Adding execute permission to an owner of a file 6.Adding permissions to owner and group owner and other users
+5.Adding execute permission to an owner of a file 6.Adding permissions to owner and group owner and other users 7.Adding execute permission to all
+8.No permission for owner and group owner and all permissions to other users